Joan Tompkins

 Joan Swenson (July 9, 1915 – January 29, 2005), previously known as Joan Tompkins, was an American actress of television, film, radio, and stage.

 Early life and career

-A New York City native, the eldest of two daughters born to Merritt E. Tompkins and Florence H. Aitken, Tompkins performed with stock theater companies in Mount Kisco, New York and White Plains, New York.
+A New York City native, the eldest of two daughters born to Merritt E. Tompkins and Florence H. Aitken, Tompkins performed with stock theater companies in Mount Kisco and White Plains, New York.
 She acted on Broadway in My Sister Eileen, The Golden Journey, Pride and Prejudice, and Fly Away Home.

 Personal life

 On July 25, 1936, Tompkins married actor Stephen Ker Appleby in Briarcliff, New York.
 They were divorced on December 4, 1941.
 She was also married to actor Karl Swenson.

 Radio

 Her roles on radio programs include: